NexusMutual/docs/docs/overview/cover-products/yield-token-cover.md

 ### Proof of loss

-With Yield Token Cover, the yield-bearing token itself represents a member’s proof of loss.
-When group claim events are approved, members who held active Yield Token Cover when the depeg event occurred will be able to swap their yield-bearing token for 90% of the cover amount.
+With Yield Token Cover, the yield-bearing token itself represents your proof of loss.
+When group claim events are approved, you will be able to swap your yield-bearing token for 90% of the cover amount if you held active Yield Token Cover when the depeg event occurred.

-Members will need to have possession of the yield-bearing token in order to redeem their claim payout.
+You will need to have possession of the yield-bearing token in order to redeem your claim payout.

 ## Claim process